braillescreen/helpfulbgt/readme.md

 * Actually fixes savedata example -- I forgot to load the settings!
 * SaveData example will now tell you what value was found if one is actually found.
 * Added a gitignore file that currently only ignores the important.data file in the savedata example.

+## 12-4-21:
+* Fixes the See Also heading to be a bit more descriptive.